Lectio Divina: 30th Sunday in Ordinary Time (A)

 To love God is to love one’s neighbor

 Lord Jesus, send Your Spirit to help us to read the Scriptures with the same mind that You read them to the disciples on the way to Emmaus.
 In the light of the Word, written in the Bible, You helped them to discover the presence of God in the disturbing events of Your sentence and death.
 Thus, the cross that seemed to be the end of all hope became for them the source of life and of resurrection.

 Create silence in us so that we may listen to Your voice in Creation and in the Scriptures, in events and in people, above all in the poor and suffering.
 May Your word guide us so that we too, like the two disciples on the way to Emmaus, may experience the force of Your resurrection and witness to others that You are alive in our midst as source of fraternity, justice and peace.
 We ask this of You, Jesus, son of Mary, who revealed the Father to us and sent us Your Spirit.
 Amen.

 a) A key to the reading:

-34 But when the Pharisees heard that he had silenced the Sadducees they got together 35 and, to put him to the test, one of them put a further question, 36 'Master, which is the greatest commandment of the Law?'
-37 Jesus said to him, 'You must love the Lord your God with all your heart, with all your soul, and with all your mind.
-38 This is the greatest and the first command-ment.
-39 The second resembles it: You must love your neighbour as yourself.
+34 But when the Pharisees heard that He had silenced the Sadducees they got together 35 and, to put Him to the test, one of them put a further question, 36 'Master, which is the greatest commandment of the Law?'
+37 Jesus said to him, 'You must love the Lord your God with all your heart, with all your soul, and with all your might.
+38 This is the greatest and the first commandment.
+39 The second resembles it: You must love your neighbor as yourself.
 40 On these two commandments hang the whole Law, and the Prophets too.'

 3. A moment of prayerful silence